-- 17. Violating district administrative procedures or substantially disrupting the orderly operation of the District business or academic activities; - 18.
-Engaging in persistent, serious misconduct where other means of correction have failed to bring about proper conduct; - 19.
-Unauthorized preparing, giving, selling, transferring, distributing, or publishing any existing and current recording of an academic presentation in a classroom or equivalent site of instruction, for any commercial purpose.
-This also includes, but is not limited to, hand written or typewritten class notes, except as permitted by any Board Policy or Administrative Procedure.
+- 15. Lewd, indecent or obscene conduct on Districtowned or controlled property, or at Districtsponsored or supervised functions; - 16.
+Engaging in expression which is obscene, libelous or slanderous; or which so incites students as to create a clear and present danger of the commission of unlawful acts on District premises, or the violation of lawful District Administrative Procedures, or the substantial disruption of the orderly operation of the District; - 17.
+Persistent, serious misconduct where other means of correction have failed to bring about proper conduct. - 18.
+Unauthorized preparation, giving, selling, transfer, distribution, or publication, for any commercial purpose, of any contemporaneous recording of an academic presentation in a classroom or equivalent site of instruction, including but not limited to handwritten or typewritten class notes, except as permitted by any District Board Policy or Administrative Procedure.

-- 20. Violating college rules or regulations including campus policies concerning student organizations, the use of college facilities, or the time, place and manner of public expression; - 21.
+- 19. Violation of District rules or regulations including campus policies concerning the student organizations, the use of District facilities, or the time, place and manner of public expression; - 21.
 Persistent violation of classroom standards of conduct as established by the instructor; - 22.
-Any actions not listed above that are identified as "good cause" by the Education Code.
+Any other cause not listed above that are identified as "Good Cause" by the Education Code.